KamilGodek/Advanced-Re-Identification-and-Person-Tracking-Using-Multiple-Neural-Network-Architectures/README.md

 ## Usage Instructions

-To run the People Counter project, follow these steps:
+To run the Re-Identification project, follow these steps:

 1. **Install Dependencies**: Ensure all required Python libraries are installed.
 You can use the provided `requirements.txt` file to install dependencies: